Beach volleyball at the 2022 Bolivarian Games: Men's tournament

-The men's tournament will be held from 2–5 July 2022 and consists of a group stage and a final stage.
+The men's tournament was held from 2–5 July 2022, and consisted of a group stage and a final stage.

 All match times are in COT (UTC−5).

 Group stage

-The group stage consists of three groups of three and one group of four, each group is played under round-robin format with the top two teams progressing to the quarter-finals.
+The group stage consists of three groups of three and one group of four.
+Each group is played under round-robin format, with the top two teams progressing to the quarter-finals.